-A patient is defined as not dialyzing greater than 2 and less than 4 times weekly if the prescribed number of sessions reported in CROWNWeb for the patient by the facility assigned responsibility for the patient (see measure sections on mapping patients to facilities) is not greater than 2 and less than 4 times weekly and/or the patient is not identified in CROWNWeb as undergoing "frequent" dialysis anytime during the reporting month.
+For the Kt/V measures, a patient is defined as not dialyzing greater than 2 and less than 4 times weekly if the prescribed number of sessions reported in CROWNWeb for the patient by the facility assigned responsibility for the patient (see measure sections on mapping patients to facilities) is not greater than 2 and less than 4 times weekly and/or the patient is not identified in CROWNWeb as undergoing "frequent" dialysis anytime during the reporting month.
 If information regarding the frequency of dialysis is not available for the reporting month in CROWNWeb by the patient's facility (assigned by the mapping process), then session information in CROWNWeb submitted by other dialysis facilities where the patient received treatment during the month is considered.

-If the session information is not reported in CROWNWeb for the patient at all for the reporting month, then eligible hemodialysis Medicare claims submitted by the patient's facility (assigned by the mapping process) during the reporting month are considered.
+If the session information is not reported in CROWNWeb for the patient at all for the reporting month, then eligible HD Medicare claims submitted by the patient's facility (assigned by the mapping process) during the reporting month are considered.
 Claims submitted by other facilities for the patient during the month are excluded from this assessment.
-A claim submitted by the assigned facility is considered eligible if it is for DFC if it was an adult (\geq 18 years old) HD patient (or pediatric in-center HD for pediatric HD measure), or for QIP if it was for an HD patient.
+A claim submitted by the assigned facility is considered eligible if the claim indicated the patient was an adult (≥18 years old) HD patient (or pediatric in-center HD for pediatric HD measure).
 The patient must be on ESRD treatment for greater than 90 days as of the start date of the claim.
 Any patient-month in which the patient received "frequent" (4 or more sessions per week) or "infrequent" (2 or less sessions per week) dialysis according to claims is excluded (more details provided below).

-If the prescribed dialysis information is not available for the patient during the reporting month in either data source (CROWNWeb or Medicare claims), the patient-month is excluded from the Kt/V measures denominator.
+If the prescribed dialysis information is not available for the patient during the reporting month in either data source (CROWNWeb or Medicare claims), the patient-month is excluded from the Kt/V denominator.